Sillim station

-Sillim Station is a station on Seoul Subway Line 2 and Sillim Line.
+Sillim Station is a station on Seoul Subway Line 2 and the Sillim Line.
 It is located in Sillim-dong, Gwanak-gu, Seoul.

 Station layout

 Vicinity

 The Sillim area is a crowded area because of many shopping malls and restaurants.
 Sundae chon is famous among residents.
 Renaissance shopping mall is located nearby, which sells articles from men's clothes to accessories.
 Restaurants like Lotteria, Hans Deli, as well as Krispy Kreme are also popular and close to the station.
 Seoul National University and Soongsil University are not far from here.

 Passenger load

 In a survey conducted in 2011 by the Ministry of Land, Transport and Maritime Affairs on 92 Administrative divisions across the country, it reported that Sillim Station is the fifth busiest public transit stop following Gangnam Station, Jamsil Station, Sadang Station and Seolleung Station.